 Why is that a better definition?

-Well, simply stating that you want to keep assets in peak operating condition forgets about all of the limiting factors like budget and time constraints.
+Well, simply stating that you want to keep assets in peak operating condition forgets about all of the limiting factors like budget, staffing issues, and time constraints.

-Of course, production and business goals can simply be unrealistic and leave you with not enough hours in a day to do all of the maintenance work you need, but that is a whole other discussion we will leave for another day.
+Of course, production and business goals can be unrealistic and unreachable with the available resources, but that is a whole other discussion we will leave for another day.

 While the overarching goals stay the same, the secondary focus of the maintenance department can change depending on the nature of the business in question.
-For example, while an industrial maintenance team might be focused on reducing downtime, a building maintenance team will often place extra focus on energy-efficiency.
+For example, while an industrial maintenance team might be focused on reducing downtime, a building maintenance team might place extra focus on energy efficiency.

 In a broader sense, the responsibilities of a maintenance department include: